 Who Can Participate?

-The UKAccel Program is targeted to UK faculty, staff, researchers, clinicians, and students that apply to and meet the criteria for the program.
-OTC and VACE set the criteria, which is approved by the vice president for Research.
+The UKAccel Program is targeted to UK faculty, staff, researchers, and clinicians that apply to and meet the criteria for the program.
 Participation at any given time is subject to space in the program and the availability of funds.